chandanmhj/doctor-assistant-chatbot-innovators18/README.md

 # doctor-assistant-chatbot-innovators18
-An AI powered chat bot that interacts with the doctor to minimize the time consumed for the history reading mmongo db comapass local data input database name - "doctors_db", collection name - "patients" [
+An AI powered chat bot that interacts with the doctor to minimize the time consumed for the history reading mongo db comapass local data input database name - "doctors_db", collection name - "patients"

+[
   {
     "patient_id": 101,